At first sight, there may appear to be no significant difference between Microsoft’s primary email systems, Exchange and Outlook.

 Exchange can be used both with Outlook and other email clients. | Outlook can’t be used with email servers other than Exchange.
 It’s possible to use it without Exchange, but it requires working offline. |

-While Outlook allows you to form and manage groups, Exchange provides many more options for collaboration and team structure.
-Admins have complete control over individual and team permissions, as well as the ability to create and distribute resources, contacts, or subgroups.
+While Outlook allows you to manage groups and collaborate, they are rather basic features compared to Exchange.
+Exchange provides extensive options for collaboration and team structure.
+Admins have granular control over user and team permissions, as well as the ability to create and distribute resources, contacts, and subgroups.

 Security

-However, when it comes to security, Exchange outperforms Outlook.
+When it comes to security, Exchange outperforms Outlook at all levels.
 Unlike Outlook, which just filters spam emails into the Junk folder, Exchange security features are significantly more versatile.
 Admins can actively filter communications based on business policy or regulatory requirements to guarantee organization-wide compliance.

 Message Size Limitations

-Finally, Exchange allows customers to send messages that are far larger than those enabled by Outlook.
-Individual messages in Outlook are limited to a total size of 20 MB, compared to 150 MB for Exchange.
+Exchange allows users to send messages far larger than those enabled by Outlook.
+Individual messages in Outlook are limited to a total size of 20 MB, compared to 150 MB for Exchange users.
 However, keep in mind that huge files may be rejected by the recipient’s email client.

 Key Considerations when Choosing a Hosting Service

-In fact, it could make more sense for you to look for alternatives to Microsoft Outlook and Exchange.
+In fact, it could make more sense for you to look into alternatives to Microsoft Exchange and Outlook alternatives.

 Before you begin your search, you should familiarize yourself with the various email hosting alternatives accessible to you.
 There are three main types of email hosting: